apify/crawlee/docs/api/Apify.md

 <a name="module_Apify.callTask"></a>

 ## `Apify.callTask(taskId, [input], [options])` ⇒ [<code>Promise&lt;ActorRun&gt;</code>](../typedefs/actorrun)
-Runs an actor on the Apify platform using the current user account (determined by the `APIFY_TOKEN` environment variable), waits for the actor to finish and fetches its output.
+Runs an actor task on the Apify platform using the current user account (determined by the `APIFY_TOKEN` environment variable), waits for the task to finish and fetches its output.

 By passing the `waitSecs` option you can reduce the maximum amount of time to wait for the run to finish.
 If the value is less than or equal to zero, the function returns immediately after the run is started.